 - Then add the red peppers; again, cover the base and push into the corners.
 It should be a single layer.
 Brush with dressing.

-- Layer the zucchini; brush with dressing.
+- Layer the zucchini, brushing with the dressing.

 - Top with the rest of the fresh spinach.